-Is it a fair assumption for pregnant yoga students to assume “If you had a yoga practice prior to pregnancy, you will know how and when to modify.”?
+Is it fair for yoga teachers to assume that if their pregnant student had a practice prior to pregnancy, they should know how and when to modify?

 What potential harm can really happen to the baby and the pregnant person from inappropriate yoga poses?

 In this episode of Yoga|Birth|Babies, I speak with my childbirth educator, Spinning Babies Parent Educator, founder of Om Births and my long time colleague, Bec Conant.
 In our lively and a bit geeky conversation, Bec and I answer all those questions and more.
 We both draw from our personal and professional experience about finding the balance between offering the student autonomy of their body and when to support the student with appropriate pose alternatives.
 We also both talk about the difficulty of not being ego driven in one’s practice.

 - Learn about Bec and what brought her to her yoga and birth work.

 - An in depth look at the statement “If you had a practice before, you will know how and when to modify your poses?”

 - What is the responsibility of the teacher and the responsibility of the student?

 - Where/when does the teacher step aside and let the student take responsibility

 - When does the teacher step in and gently offer modifications.

 - The difficulty of surrendering one’s yoga practice and acceptance of change.